'The martyr at the barricades': The life and death of one Sudanese protester

-But the sit-in was abruptly and violently dispersed early on the morning of 3 June when Sudanese forces stormed into the camp, firing live ammunition and burning tents, and raping women according to activists' accounts.
+But the sit-in was abruptly and violently dispersed early on the morning of 3 June when Sudanese forces stormed the camp, firing live ammunition, burning tents and raping women, according to activists' accounts.

-On social media, a live stream capturing the firing on protesters turned to Farah, stumbling painfully in the opposite direction of the other protesters, who were running to confront the militia fighters firing at them.
+On social media, a live stream captured the forces firing on protesters.
+At one point it turned to Farah, stumbling painfully in the opposite direction of the other demonstrators, who were running to confront the militia fighters attacking them.

 The person filming grabbed Farah's wrist as he slumped down onto the barricade and called for others to come and take the injured youth.
-As they carry him away, the sound of bullets crackles in the background.
+As they carried him away, the sound of bullets crackled in the background.

 “It truly was a massacre on unarmed citizens.
 They weren’t carrying weapons.
 They were demanding their most basic rights.”

-The video was taken from Nile Street, where the military claim it had only cleared an area outside the sit-in, but videos that have emerged appear to show a build-up of forces and attacks on protesters inside the site.
+The video was filmed in Nile Street, where the military claimed it had only cleared an area outside the sit-in.
+But videos that have emerged appear to show a build-up of forces and attacks on protesters inside the site.

-Ths Sudanese Doctors’ Committee, a protester-aligned network of doctors, said at least 100 were killed at the sit-in but the number could be higher because many could not be evacuated after the crackdown and many bodies were thrown into the Nile.
+Ths Sudanese Doctors’ Committee, a protester-aligned network of doctors, said at least 100 were killed at the sit-in but the number could be higher because many could not be evacuated after the crackdown.
+Many bodies were thrown into the Nile.

 At least 500 injured people were treated at Khartoum’s overloaded hospitals as a result of the attack, according to the doctors.
-Most suffered bullet wounds but some had bones broken after being beaten with brute force and others were stabbed.
+Most suffered bullet wounds.
+Some had bones broken after being beaten with brute force and others had been stabbed.

 A video that emerged weeks later showed Farah being hauled out of a car arriving at Royal Care hospital, near the sit-in, almost completely limp.
 He is then laid onto a piece of wire railing ripped from the ground as a makeshift stretcher and carried into the hospital.

-A photo from inside the hospital shows the same wire railing on the hospital’s floor, Farah still lying on it with his bloodied yellow shirt lifted up above his chest and a drip connected to his arm as three doctors try to save him.
+A photo from inside the hospital shows the same wire railing on the hospital’s floor.
+Farah is still lying on it with his bloodied yellow shirt lifted up above his chest and a drip connected to his arm as three doctors try to save him.

 In the meantime, the hospital itself was besieged by RSF forces, who allegedly attacked doctors and stopped the entry of paramedics and supplies.

-A video from his inside the hospital shows his mother standing over his body, repeatedly crying his name and pressing her head onto his chest.
+A video from inside the hospital shows Farah's mother standing over his body, repeatedly crying his name and pressing her head onto his chest.

 March of the Martyrs